DavidSaal/ProjectManagement/README.md

 ## Running the tests

-In order to run the test, use command line to enter the following command:
-(open command line in project's directory)
+In order to run the test, use command line to enter the following command: (open command line in project's directory).
 ```
 python MyTest.py
 ```